rafaover/maTIPv2/README.md

 - [x] Split Tips among friends.
 - [x] Create lists and access the total spent on a specific list or trip.
 - [x] Share the total split with the group.
+- [ ] Authentication
+- [ ] List personal projects to be crowdfunded
+- [ ] Link your project to a wallet and receive funds.
+(Currency/Crypto)

 ## TOOLS: